 Securing Ugandans' Right to Essential Medicines

-The MSH-led, USAID-funded program, Securing Ugandans' Right for Essential Medicines (Uganda SURE) aims to aims to assist the Government of Uganda’s commitment to strengthen the national pharmaceutical supply system to ensure that the people of Uganda have access to adequate quantities of good quality essential medicines and health supplies.
+The MSH-led, USAID-funded program, Securing Ugandans' Right to Essential Medicines (Uganda SURE) aims to assist the Government of Uganda’s commitment to strengthen the national pharmaceutical supply system to ensure that the people of Uganda have access to adequate quantities of good quality essential medicines and health supplies.

 To achieve this goal, SURE's objectives are to: